graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/transport.md

     - `complete` - Bidirectional.
 This message indicate that the GraphQL subscription has completed.

     #### graphql-transport-ws
-    - `GQL_CONNECTION_INIT` - Client -> Server.
+    - `connection_init` - Client -> Server.
 Client sends this message to initialize the connection.
-    - `GQL_CONNECTION_ACK` - Server -> Client.
+    - `connection_ack` - Server -> Client.
 Server sends this message to acknowledge the connection.
-    - `GQL_CONNECTION_ERROR` - Server -> Client.
+    - `connection_error` - Server -> Client.
 Server sends this message to indicate that an error occurred while establishing the connection.
+    - `ka` - Server -> Client.
+Server sends this message periodically to keep the client connection alive.
-    - `GQL_CONNECTION_TERMINATE` - Client -> Server.
+    - `connection_terminate` - Client -> Server.
 Client sends this message to terminate the connection.
-    - `GQL_START` - Client -> Server.
+    - `start` - Client -> Server.
 Client sends this message to start a GraphQL operation.
-    - `GQL_DATA` - Server -> Client.
+    - `data` - Server -> Client.
 Server sends this message to send the GraphQL execution result.
-    - `GQL_ERROR` - Server -> Client.
+    - `error` - Server -> Client.
 Server sends this message to indicate that an error occurred during the GraphQL operation.
-    - `GQL_COMPLETE` - Server -> Client.
+    - `complete` - Server -> Client.
 Server sends this message to indicate that the GraphQL operation is complete.
-    - `GQL_STOP` - Client -> Server.
+    - `stop` - Client -> Server.
 Client sends this message to stop a running GraphQL operation.
 - Payload - (Optional, object): The payload of the message.
 The payload is only used for *subscribe*, *GQL_DATA*, *GQL_ERROR*, and *GQL_COMPLETE* messages.

-**Note:** s mentioned in [Apollo Client](https://www.apollographql.com/docs/react/data/subscriptions/#websocket-setup) documentation, the *graphql-transport-ws* is a legacy protocol and should not be used in new applications.
+**Note:** As mentioned in [Apollo Client](https://www.apollographql.com/docs/react/data/subscriptions/#websocket-setup) documentation, the *graphql-transport-ws* is a legacy protocol and should not be used in new applications.
 The *GraphQL-WS* protocol is the recommended protocol to use.

 ## IGraphQLSerializer & IGraphQLTextSerializer

-Serialize and deserialize object hierarchies to/from a `stream` and `string` respectively.
+Serialize and deserialize object hierarchies to/from a `Stream` and `string` respectively.
 Should include special support for `ExecutionResult` , `Inputs` and transport-specific classes as necessary.
-Dotnet-GraphQL provides `Newtonsoft.Json` and `System.Text.Json` as default implementations of this interfaces.
+GraphQL.NET provides `Newtonsoft.Json` and `System.Text.Json` as default implementations of these interfaces.

-Simple example of `System.Text.Json` serializer in a asp.net controller is shown below:
+Simple example of `System.Text.Json` serializer in an ASP.Net Core controller is shown below:

 *Program.cs*
 ```csharp